SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 }
 ```

+The `#fourCharacterCode` macro
-This is a freestanding macro that produces an expression,
+is a freestanding macro that produces an expression,
-so the `FourCharacterCode` type that implements the macro
+so the `FourCharacterCode` type that implements it
 conforms to the `ExpressionMacro` protocol.
 The `ExpressionMacro` protocol has one requirement,
 a `expansion(of:in:)` method that expands the AST.